 E-commerce & Shopping Trends of Japan

 Thinking about conquering the faraway lands of Japan, where trains are super-fast, technology futuristic and helpful, and the architecture is picturesque as if it were straight out of a Studio Ghibli film?
-Sharing your American product line with Japanese customers is an easy next step when the Japanese culture and e-commerce market is ready and excited for new things from the US.
-With your business acumen, our international shipping experience, and Japan’s reception to new technology and products, this is sure to be a successful venture!
+Sharing your American product line with Japanese customers is an easy next step when the Japanese culture and e-commerce market are ready and excited for new things from the US.
+With your business acumen, our international shipping experience, and Japan’s reception of new technology and products, this is sure to be a successful venture!

 At Package Hopper, we’ve made it our mission to simplify the process for individuals and businesses to send their products all over the world, while keeping the prices low.
 And since hard work always pays off, we’re proud to say that we offer shipping to over 210 countries worldwide, including Japan.

 Japan has the 3rd largest e-commerce market.
 This stems from the fact that 85% of its population of over 163 million inhabitants shop online, and more than 60% of them buy things from online sellers at least once a month (a percentage that reached 69% during the lockdown in 2020).